enygren/draft-nygren-dhc-recommended-ipv6-address/draft-nygren-dhc-recommended-ipv6-address.md

 The lifetime of the Recommended Addresses are associated with that of the containing OPTION\_IAPREFIX and its associated lease.
 Clients SHOULD set the valid lifetime and preferred lifetime ({{RFC4862}}) for Recommended Addresses to the remaining lifetime of the DHCPv6 lease associated with the OPTION\_IAPREFIX.

-If a client had previously received a Recommended Address for a prefix but an subsequent advertisement for the same OPTION\_IAPREFIX no longer contains it, the client SHOULD deprecate the address from its interface, such as by setting the preferred-lifetime of the address to 0 but leave the valid-lifetime as the remaining lifetime of the associated DHCPv6 lease.
+If a client had previously received a Recommended Address for a prefix but a subsequent advertisement for the same OPTION\_IAPREFIX no longer contains it, the client SHOULD deprecate the address from its interface, such as by setting the preferred-lifetime of the address to 0 but leave the valid-lifetime as the remaining lifetime of the associated DHCPv6 lease.

 # Relationship to Prefix Exclude Option